Some Melanoma Survivors Are Still Getting Too Much Sun Exposure

 Vogel is planning to study and develop better interventions for people who have had skin cancer.
 One option, for example, would be to use a wearable device to measure UV exposure and then ping people on their watch or phone to remind them they've been outside for too long.

 And whether you've had a melanoma diagnosis or not, Vogel says it's time to make sun protection routine.
-That means limiting sun exposure when UV light is strongest, covering up with clothing and hats, using sunscreen properly, and avoiding tanning beds.
+That means limiting sun exposure when UV light is strongest, covering up with clothing and hats, using sunscreen properly and avoiding tanning beds.

 Katherine Hobson is a freelance health and science writer based in Brooklyn, N.Y.
 She's on Twitter: @katherinehobson.